graceekyim/graceekyim.github.io/projects.md

 	<h4 class="muted">Description</h4>
 	<hr>
 	<p>
-		Jam Session is a social networking app that allows musicians to find other musicians in Chicago to jam with.
+		<em>Jam Session</em> is a social networking app that allows musicians to find other musicians in Chicago to jam with.
 	</p>
 	<h4 class="muted">Technologies</h4>
 	<hr>